FNA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Paragon 28, Inc. Investors With Substantial Losses Have Opportunity To Lead Class...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Paragon 28, Inc. ("Paragon 28" or "the Company") (NYSE: FNA ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+14, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Paragon 28, Inc. (“Paragon 28” or“the Company”) (NYSE: FNA) and certain of its officers.

 Class Definition